 Sewing sequin fabric does not have to be frustrating or be done by hand.
 With a few subtle alterations, you can use sequin fabric for your next sewing project.
 This fabric can be used for dresses, skirts, boleros - just about anything can benefit from a touch of bling.
 When I first started sewing, I was terrified of sequin fabrics.
 Although I loved them, I was afraid of ruining my sewing machine by sewing through the sequins.
-But not any more!
-With a few simple tricks and tips sewing sequin fabric is easy.
+But not anymore!
+With a few simple tricks and tips, learning how to sew sequin fabric is easy.

-Normally sequins are sewn onto fine or sheer fabrics such as tulle of mesh to give them some stability.
+Normally sequins are sewn onto fine or sheer fabrics such as tulle or mesh to give them some stability.
 It can be woven or have a small amount of stretch.
-The best fabrics have the sequins sewn on but they can also be glued.
-Some sequin fabrics are quite dense with many overlapping sequins so no background is showing, while others may have random or side by side sequins showing the fabric backing.
+The best fabrics have the sequins sewn on, but they can also be glued.
+Some sequin fabrics are quite dense, with many overlapping sequins, so no background is showing, while others may have random or side-by-side sequins showing the fabric backing.

 Before you start, be warned that sewing sequin fabric is messy.
-Be prepared for a clean up afterward and keep your pets away as there is likely to be stray sequins everywhere.
+Be prepared for a clean-up afterward, and keep your pets away as there are likely to be stray sequins everywhere.

 Step 1 - Pattern Selection

 Choose a pattern suitable for sewing sequin fabric.
 The best patterns are streamlined with minimal or no gathering, no darts, and only a few seams.
 If your sequin fabric has stretch then it will need to be a stretch pattern with an appropriate stretch factor.
 For woven fabric, choose a woven pattern.

 Add a Lining